Hiccup: Folk remedies

 Drinking through a straw with the ears plugged is a folk remedy that can be successful.
-In 2021 a scientific tool with a similar basis was tested on 249 hiccups subjects; the results were published in the Journal of the American Medical Association (JAMA).
+In 2021, a scientific tool with a similar basis was tested on 249 hiccups subjects; the results were published in the Journal of the American Medical Association (JAMA).
 This device is named FISST (Forced Inspiratory Suction and Swallow Tool) and branded as "HiccAway".
 This study supports the use of FISST as an option to stop transient hiccups, with more than 90% of participants reporting better results than home remedies.
+A non-commercial resource describing a similar suction-based technique using a regular straw and water bottle has also been published online.
 HiccAway stops hiccups by forceful suction that is being generated by diaphragm contraction (phrenic nerve activity), followed by swallowing the water, which requires epiglottis closure.

 Society and culture

 The word hiccup itself was created through imitation.
 The alternative spelling of hiccough results from the association with the word cough.